-Our Halloween party guests watched in awe as the bride and groom cut into a 4 layer wedding cake to reveal the surprise hiding inside.
+Our Halloween party guests watched in awe as the bride and groom cut into a 4 layer Halloween Wedding Cake to reveal the surprise hiding inside!

 This Halloween, our party was extra special, as we celebrated the marriage of two friends.

 At the request of the bride, I created a wedding cake that when cut revealed the happy couple’s new name, Mr. and Mrs. Lloyd.

 I think I was just as excited as the bride and groom to see the big reveal.

 I’ve made several cakes with surprises hiding inside, but nothing this elaborate.

 As a matter of fact, this was only the second wedding cake I’ve ever created.